4 Most Important Supplements That Your Pet Needs

 Our pets need proper nutrition as much as we do.
 Apart from regular exercise and good grooming, you should also be intentional about what you feed your pet.
 Some people swear by raw foods while others prepare protein-rich and vitamin-rich foods for their pets.
-However, if your pet suffers from digestive disorders, the effects of aging, or experiences other health problems, you may need to introduce supplements.
-Supplements are also useful for filling nutritional gaps.
-Before you begin to add any supplement to your pet’s diet, consult your vet.
+You may need to introduce supplements to your pet if he or she has digestive disorders, ageing effects, or other health problems.
+Nutritional gaps can also be filled with supplements.
+Consult your veterinarian before increasing your pet’s vitamin intake, and make sure you’re covered by a pet health insurance policy in case an emergency arises.
 Below are nutritional supplements you should consider for your pet.

 Deer velvet has many invaluable benefits for your dog.
 It cans sooth arthritis, and osteoarthritis is the most common ailments in dogs.
 The degenerative joint disorder is an illness that is common among older cats, where it causes stiffness, pain, and reduced mobility.
 Healthy joints contain a layer of cartilage which causes bones to glide over one another during movement.
 A damaged cartilage results in pain and inflammation, which affect the surrounding muscles and ligaments.
 Products that prevent arthritis such as elk antler velvet can regenerate and strengthens tissues in dogs suffering from joint diseases and wade off the symptoms.
 Antler velvet is rich in various proteins that help in cell growth.
 These include amino acids, insulin, and collagen.